alexpchin/react-training-workshop/end/lessons.md

 (This exercise is taken largely from the [React Router tutorial](https://github.com/reactjs/react-router-tutorial/blob/start/lessons/12-navigating.md)).

-We've seen how to use `Link` for routing but hwo can we navigate dynamically?
+We've seen how to use `Link` for routing but how can we navigate dynamically?
 In this lesson you'll let people type in a username into a field and take them to `/users/:username` so they can be shown information on the user from GitHub.

 You'll need to write all the code yourself, but first let's discuss how React Router lets you programatically transiton routes.